 The Hiawatha Quiet Car

-The Quiet Car is the last in the direction of travel.
-Signs hang from the ceiling, indicating that the car is indeed the official Quiet Car.
+The Quiet Car is the last car for the Northbound train and the first can in the Southbound.
+Signs hang from the ceiling, indicating that the car is the official Quiet Car.

 Guests are asked to limit conversation and speak in subdued tones.
-Phone calls are not allowed, and all portable electronic devices must be muted or used with headphones (passengers using headphones must keep the volume low enough so that the audio cannot be heard by other passengers).
-Low overhead lighting creates a restful atmosphere for all passengers, but reading lights are available.Amtrak’s Website 9/2020
+Phone calls are not allowed and all portable electronic devices must be muted or used with headphones (passengers using headphones must keep the volume low enough so that the audio cannot be heard by other passengers).
+Low overhead lighting creates a restful atmosphere for all passengers, but reading lights are available.Amtrak’s Website 6/2022

 How To Purchase Tickets

-Amtrak sells oneway, round trip, ten-ride, monthly, or connecting train to another destination tickets.
-Amtrak tickets can are available from any of the sources below.
+Amtrak tickets are available from any of the sources below.

 - In-person from agents at the Milwaukee or Chicago Stations